ProvableHQ/ARCs/arc-0009/README.md

 **Record Interface Pattern:**

-The `get.record.dynamic` instruction can enforce that a `dynamic.record` contains specific fields, regardless of which program defined it.
+The `get.record.dynamic` instruction can enforce that a `record.dynamic` contains specific fields, regardless of which program defined it.
 When `get.record.dynamic` is executed, it verifies a Merkle proof that the requested entry exists in the record's data tree with the specified identifier and type.
 If the field doesn't exist or has an incompatible type, the proof fails.

 This enables programs to define implicit interfaces for records: